List of Badminton Skills

 The attacking stance is used against smash and lift shots.
 This stance requires that the player get behind the shuttle, turn their body towards the side court, raise both arms, and transfer their whole weight to their racket leg.

 The defensive stance is used to execute high clear shots and high serves.
-To assume a defensive stance, a player would widely open their legs, bend their knees slightly, be flexible with their upper body, and raise both of their arms to defend against the incoming shot.
+To assume a defensive stance, a player would open their legs wide, bend their knees slightly, be flexible with their upper body, and raise both of their arms to defend against the incoming shot.